Vyral/brett-jennings-recruiting/_posts/2024-08-29-how-do-i-present-commission-options-to-a-seller.md

 ---
 layout: post
-title: How Do I Present Commission Options to a Seller?
+title: How to Command up to 80% More Commission on Your Listings
 date: 2024-08-29 05:00:00
 excerpt: >-
   Are you looking to earn more commission per transaction?
 Check out this video